One option for summers is to work as a research assistant for a Williams economics professor. Click here for further information on that.

 SourceWatch.
 Provides information on the funding sources of various think tanks and policy research organizations; can be helpful for understanding where they are coming from politically.

 In some cases, summer internships are unpaid.
 In these cases, the college offers a limited amount of funding, on a competitive basis.
-The Kershaw Internship program in particular often funds internships related to economics and public policy.
-See the Williams Office of Career Counseling web page on Williams Alumni Sponsored Internships for more information on how to apply for these.
+The Kershaw Public Policy Summer Internship Program makes funds available to Williams College students to work at unpaid summer internships related to public policy.
+The Williams Office of Career Counseling web page on Williams Alumni Sponsored Internships provides information on many other programs like this at Williams, including information on how to apply.